 Performing a structured network security audit will increase stored files’ value and security as the organization moves to the cloud.

 It is creating a compromise between optimal security and employees’ efficient access.
 It is not easy to find the right balance between network protection and accessibility, but a competent network review will help.

 Remember, you are not a technology expert but an expert in conducting your business operations.
-You have access to the specialized skills required to keep you and your data secure when scheduling a network security assessment.
+You have access to the specialized skills required to keep you and your data secure when scheduling a network security audit.
 Hiring audit experts would mean removing your employees as the first line of defense and pivoting their skills to improve deliverables.